Why Measure Efficiency of Stitching Lines

 • To find improvement potential and impact on saving by increasing line efficiency

-Few other use of line efficiency data
+Few other uses of line efficiency data

 • Used in capacity planning for the factory

-In this book I have discussed about 10 factory level KPIs and department wise KPIs.
+In this book, I have discussed about 10 factory-level KPIs and department-wise KPIs.
 Each KPI is explained in the following format.

 1. Intro of the KPI